 As you add references to your EndNote library, you may inadvertently add duplicate records, or multiple versions of the same citations, with minor variations.
 By default, EndNote identifies a record as a duplicate if two or more records are assigned the same reference type (such as Journal Article), and include the same information in the Author, Year and Title fields.
-You can change the criteria for determining duplicates through Preferences.
+You can change the criteria for determining duplicates through Edit > Preferences > Duplicates.

 Pairs of duplicates are displayed side-by-side allowing you to compare the data between them.
-You can transfer any data from one to the other and choose which one to keep.
 The earlier reference is the one on the left.
+You can make changes to either reference and choose which one to keep.

 For each set of duplicates you have the option to: